Scripture: Matthew 11:25-30

 Knowing God personally

 Jesus makes a claim which no one would have dared to make - he is the perfect revelation of God because he has been with the Father before all creation and time existed.
 He and the Father are united in an inseparable bond of love and unity.
-That is why Jesus alone can truly reveal the fulness of God's mind and heart and purpose for our lives.
+That is why Jesus alone can truly reveal the fullness of God's mind and heart and purpose for our lives.

 Through Jesus we have access to God the Father